josephb613/josephb613/README.md

 You can click the Preview link to take a look at your changes.
 --->
 <!-- Your title -->
-## Hi, I'm joseph, a Developer front 🚀 from DRC.
+## Hi, I'm joseph Developer Front End 🚀 from DRC.

 <h3>Things I code with</h3>
 <p>